Interest expense

 Example

 Suppose a borrower takes out a $10,000 loan with a 5% annual interest rate and a repayment term of 2 years.
 The interest expense for the first year would be $500 ($10,000 x 0.05), assuming no principal repayments are made during that time.
-The interest expense for the second year would depend on the repayment schedule and the remaining principal balance.
-By understanding the interest expense associated with a loan, borrowers can better plan their repayments, manage their finances, and minimize the overall cost of borrowing.
+The interest expense for the second year depends on the repayment schedule and the remaining principal balance.
+By understanding the interest expense tied to a loan, borrowers can plan repayments better, manage cash flow, and reduce the total cost of borrowing.